Dreading a return to your commute? These tips might make it less terrible.

 You can also take advantage of the fact that commuting provides two intermissions during your day.
 “It’s a time for you to psychologically and physically transition to your work self and then psychologically and physically transition to your nonwork self,” Burch said.

-Heading into the office, for instance, you can use the commute to set goals and prepare for your work day, Rudolph said.
+Heading into the office, for instance, you can use the commute to set goals and prepare for your workday, Rudolph said.
 On the way home, rather than ruminating about work, try thinking about activities you’re looking forward to, such as spending time with family and friends.

-You can also engage in activities — such as listening to news on the way in or music on the way home — that “are going to make you happy and help with your detachment either from your work life or your home life, to really facilitate that transition,” Burch said.
+You can also engage in activities, such as listening to news on the way in or music on the way home, that “are going to make you happy and help with your detachment, either from your work life or your home life, to really facilitate that transition,” Burch said.
+The Association for Commuter Transportation has additional resources online for supporting people returning to workplaces.

 Find enjoyment

 Reframe your commute as “me time,” Rudolph said.
-Aside from creating playlists and finding podcasts and audiobooks, you can reward yourself with a pit stop to get your favorite coffee drink or a treat.
+Aside from creating playlists and finding podcasts and audiobooks, you can reward yourself with a pit stop to get your favorite coffee or a treat.
 The time could also be used for self-development, such as learning a language.

 Options for enjoyable commuting activities will depend on how you’re getting to and from work; there may be more freedom on public transportation.
 If you’re driving, it’s important to stay focused on the road and your surroundings, Burch said.
-When she used to have a longer commute, Burch said she took a scenic route through the country that was prettier than the highway.
-“That really helped me to better enjoy the time in my car when I was sitting in there by myself.”
+When she used to have a longer commute, she took a scenic route through the country that was prettier than the highway.
+“That really helped me to better enjoy the time in my car when I was sitting in there by myself,” Burch said.

 Staying connected with others during your commute might also be helpful, experts said.
-Some studies suggest talking to fellow commuters on public transportation can result in more pleasant commuting experiences.
+Some studies suggest that talking to fellow commuters on public transportation can result in more pleasant commuting experiences.
 People who drive can consider carpooling opportunities.
-Be careful about talking on the phone while driving as studies have shown that even hands-free phone calls are a potentially dangerous distraction.
+Be careful about talking on the phone while driving, because studies have shown that even hands-free phone calls are a potentially dangerous distraction.

-Some commutes, though, might be beyond saving, Rudolph said.
+And keep in mind that some commutes might be beyond saving, Rudolph said.
 “We’re not going to just will this away if it’s, like, truly dreadful.”
 But, he said, those workers aren’t entirely without options either.
 “If it’s that bad, there are lots of open jobs right now.”